Government relations & advocacy

 The Anti-Corruption Policy and its supporting directive provide strict restrictions when dealing with public officials and prohibit all situations of conflict of interest or any illegal or improper payments, including facilitation payments.

-In line with our internal policies, no political contribution to any political party, organization, event or to any candidate for political office may be made by Bombardier and/or any employee on behalf of Bombardier unless proper prior approvals have been obtained.
-Certain of our employees who are United States citizens or lawful permanent residents engage in the political sphere through affiliated U.S. employee Political Action Committees (PAC).
-PACs are registered under the Federal Election Commission and comply with applicable legislation.
-PACs are solely funded through eligible contributors and enable them to support candidate or political parties.
+In line with our internal policies and applicable laws, no political contribution to any political party, organization, event or to any candidate for political office may be made by Bombardier and/or any employee on behalf of Bombardier unless proper prior approvals have been obtained.
+Some of our employees who are United States citizens or lawful permanent residents may make voluntary contributions to a Political Action Committee (PAC) sponsored by a Bombardier US subsidiary.
+PACs register with and disclose their receipts and disbursements to the Federal Election Commission.
+Bombardier’s US subsidiaries are prohibited by US laws from making contributions in US federal elections but are permitted to make contributions in some US state or local elections.

 For more information regarding PACs, click here.